 We are a biotechnology company primarily focused on the discovery, research and development of innovative treatments for central nervous system (CNS) disorders and RASopathies.
-Our primary operations (the "Therapeutics" segment) are focused on developing our lead therapeutic candidate, PAS-004, a macrocyclic MEK inhibitor for potential use in a range of CNS-related indications, including neurofibromatosis type 1 and Noonan syndrome as well as lamin A/C cardiomyopathy and certain oncology indications that we acquired from AlloMek Therapeutics, LLC ("AlloMek") in October 2022.
-PAS-004 has completed pre-clinical testing and animal toxicology studies to support an Investigational New Drug application (an "IND") with the U.S. Food and Drug Administration ("FDA") that we plan to file in the second half of 2023 following completion of cGMP manufacturing and finalization of our toxicology program.
-We are also focused on the development of our discovery programs through lead identification of drug candidates, including PAS-003, a monoclonal antibody targeting a5b1 integrin for the treatment of ALS, PAS-002, a DNA vaccine targeting GlialCAM for the treatment of MS, and PAS-001, a small molecule targeting the compliment component 4A for the treatment of schizophrenia.
+Our primary operations (the "Therapeutics" segment) are focused on developing our lead therapeutic candidate, PAS-004, a macrocyclic MEK inhibitor for potential use in a range of CNS-related indications, including neurofibromatosis type 1 (NF1) as well as Noonan syndrome, lamin A/C cardiomyopathy and certain oncology indications that we acquired from AlloMek Therapeutics, LLC in October 2022.
+PAS-004 has completed pre-clinical testing and animal toxicology studies to support a regulatory application to study PAS-004 for the treatment of NF1.
+We anticipate initiating our first-in-human Phase 1 clinical trial as soon as possible after the acceptance of our regulatory submission by the regulatory agencies.
+We are also focused on the development of our discovery programs through lead identification of drug candidates, including PAS-003, a monoclonal antibody targeting $\alpha 5\beta 1$ integrin for the treatment of amyotrophic lateral sclerosis (ALS), PAS-002, a DNA vaccine targeting GlialCAM for the treatment of multiple sclerosis (MS), and PAS-001, a small molecule targeting the compliment component 4 (C4) gene for the treatment of schizophrenia.